$T_{cc}^{+}(3875)$ relevant $DD^*$ scattering from $N_f=2$ lattice QCD: scattering

 This ratio function is used sometimes to estimate $\Delta E(p_m)$ from the plateau of $\Delta E(p_m,t) \equiv \ln \frac{R(p_m,t)}{R(p_m,t+1)}$.
-The middle panel of Fig.~\ref{fig:scattering0} shows $\Delta E(p_m,t)$ for momentum modes $m=0,1,2,3$ in $I=0$ channel, where the data points are the values from the measured correlation functions involved in Eq.~(\ref{eq:ratio}), and the colored bands illustrate the results through the function forms in Eq.~(\ref{eq:Dcorrelator}) and (\ref{eq:wrap-around}) with the fitted parameters in Table~\ref{tab:Denergies0} and the parameters for terms of excited states.
-Obviously, $\Delta E(p_m,t)$ does not show a plateau at all, but can be well described by the function mentioned above.
+The middle panel of Fig.~\ref{fig:scattering0} shows $\Delta E(p_m,t)$ for momentum modes $m=0,1,2,3$ in $I=0$ channel, where the data points are the values from the measured correlation functions involved in Eq.~(\ref{eq:ratio}), and the colored bands illustrate the results through the function forms in Eq.~(\ref{eq:Dcorrelator}) and (\ref{eq:wrap-around}) with their fitting parameters.
+Obviously, $\Delta E(p_m,t)$ does not show a plateau at all, but can be well described by the function mentioned above. the slant behaviour of $\Delta E(p_m,t)$ in the intermediate time region is caused by the third term in Eq.~(\ref{eq:wrap-around}) (the excited state term), while its steep behaviour near $T/2$ is the effect of the second term (the thermal state term).
 This manifests that the energy shifts $\Delta E(p_m)$ listed in Table~\ref{tab:Denergies0} are derived correctly.
 Note that the terms for excited states in Eq.~(\ref{eq:Dcorrelator}) and (\ref{eq:DDcorr}) are necessary to describe the data.

-The scattering phase shift $p\cot \delta_0(q^2)$ is obtained by using Eq.~(\ref{eq:phase}) at each $q^2$ and is plotted as data points in the right panel of Fig.~\ref{fig:scattering0}, where dashed lines illustrate the function form in Eq.~(\ref{eq:phase}).
+The scattering phase shifts $p\cot \delta_0(q^2)$ are obtained by using Eq.~(\ref{eq:phase}) at each $q^2$ and is plotted as data points in the right panel of Fig.~\ref{fig:scattering0}, where dashed lines illustrate the function form in Eq.~(\ref{eq:phase}).
 The fit to the four data points of lower $q^2$ using Eq.~(\ref{eq:ere}) gives

 Our results are in line with $a_0\sim 1$ fm and $r_0\sim 1.0$ fm determined in Ref~\cite{Padmanath:2022cvl} at a lighter pion mass $m_\pi=280$ MeV.
 Both results indicate the attractive interaction of $DD^*$ in the $I=0$ channel.
 Since we have only one lattice volume, we cannot make a proper discussion on the existence of a bound state yet.